open/close all folders

 - Manipulative, reality-warping draconequus Discord was the Big Bad of the Season 2 premiere, causing chaos throughout Equestria.
 After being defeated by the Mane Six, he was then reformed by Fluttershy in Season 3, and after relapsing to villainy and being backstabbed by Tirek, Discord became fully, if not still causing chaos For the Lulz instead of For the Evulz, reformed by Season 5 onwards.

-- Sunset Shimmer was Twilight's predecessor and the Big Bad of the first My Little Pony: Equestria Girls movie.
-In it's sequel, Rainbow Rocks, she transitioned to an atoning Deuteragonist and became their last minute Hero.
-By Friendship Games she has become The Leader of the Humane Six and more or less the Hero Protagonist of the spin-off series.
+- Sunset Shimmer was Twilight's predecessor and the Big Bad of My Little Pony: Equestria Girls (2013).
+In its sequel, Rainbow Rocks, she transitioned to an atoning Deuteragonist and became their last minute Hero.
+By Friendship Games, she has become The Leader of the Humane Six and more or less the Hero Protagonist of the spin-off series.

-- Starlight Glimmer, was the Big Bad of Season 5 as the ruthless mayor of a town with equal sign cutie marks that she uses by the Staff of Sameness.
+- Starlight Glimmer was the Big Bad of Season 5 as the ruthless mayor of a town with equal sign cutie marks that she makes by the Staff of Sameness.
 After being defeated twice, first by restoring the townsponies' cutie marks and second by Twilight Sparkle and Spike via a time-travelling misadventure and some pep talk, Starlight became Princess Twilight's student come Season 6.